 Anxiety and depression.

-IBS symptoms are anxiety and depression.
-It is not clear whether these symptoms are the expression of mental stress or stress of living with IBS that makes people more vulnerable to psychological disorders.
 A study conducted on 94,000 men and women, people with IBS are more than 50 percent are experiencing an anxiety disorder and more than 70 percent more likely to experience mood disorders, such as depression.

 Other studies comparing the levels of the stress hormone cortisol in patients with and without IBS.
 As a result, people with IBS are experiencing changes of cortisol is higher, which means the shows higher levels of stress.